Population Properties of Binary Black Holes with Eccentricity: Introduction

 In this paper, we perform a joint analysis of a comprehensive sample of events to ascertain the overall evidence for eccentricity in the full GW population, fitting for the population including a variable, unknown eccentricity distribution.
-Our sample includes only confident binary black holes, so explicitly excludes the highly significant candidate GW200105, GW190701 due to previously-discussed data quality concerns, and GW200208\_22 due to false alarm rate (FAR) significance.
+For direct comparison with O4a BBH population studies \cite{2025arxiv250818083T}, our sample set includes same 153 confident BBH with false alarm rate (FAR) less than 1 per year, so explicitly excludes the highly significant neutron star black hole (NSBH) candidates, such as GW200105.
 To draw our conclusions, we perform independent parameter estimation (PE) for all GW candidates using \textsc{SEOBNRv5EHM} model including orbital eccentricity, then reassess the overall population using the \gwk population inference engine.
 Building on our prior investigations \cite{2024PhRvD.110f3009Z} with synthetic data to tease out evidence for eccentricity from GW sources, we perform the first measurement of the GW population allowing for flexible mass, spin, and eccentricity distributions, as well as incorporating events with all mass scales.
-Our underlying source-parameter inferences include no sources with a priori evidence for eccentricity, relative to a uniform prior.
-Unsurprisingly, we therefore effectively find upper limits on the population of eccentric sources, within the context of a population fit that otherwise qualitatively recovers the same features previously identified in the original GWTC-4 analysis \cite{LIGO-O4a-cbc-catalog_results}.
-This paper is organized as follows: \Cref{sec:PE} summarize the eccentric parameter estimation and key observations of the posteriors. \Cref{sec:methods} explains the methods used for the study, such as population likelihood, detection model, and population model for eccentricity. \Cref{sec:results}, present our studies of eccentricity distribution and comparison of the population with circular PEs. \Cref{sec:conclude} concludes the key findings and outlines directions for future work.
-Finally, \Cref{sec:appendix} explain the basic assumptions made to perform the analysis, and a table to show the values of PEs being used with Bayes factor.
+Our underlying source-parameter inferences include one source (GW200129\_065458) with a priori evidence for eccentricity, relative to a uniform prior.
+However, the evidence for eccentricity in this event depends the specific choices adopted when performing PE; therefore, we perform the population inference with and without this event.
+Similarly, because conclusions about GW231123\_135430 depend on the choice of waveform, mainly for redshift, therefore, we also perform the population inference with and without this event to assess its impact on the inferred redshift distribution.
+Unsurprisingly, we therefore effectively find upper limits on the population of eccentric sources, within the context of a population fit that otherwise qualitatively recovers the same features previously identified in the original GWTC-4 analysis \cite{2024PhRvD.110f3009Z}.